SimonBrandner/dotfiles/README.md

     - Notifications
       - List
     - Clipboard manager
+    - Power management
   - Circular progress for volume and brightness
   - Power menu
   - Calender
 - Switch to `windowrulev2` in Hyprland